shayne-wenzel/meet/README.md

     Scenario 1: When the user hasn’t specified a number, 32 is the default number
       Given: The user has started a new search and didn't change the filter settings
       When: They decide to keep searching without changing it
-      Then: Each page will show only 32 results
+      Then: Each page will show the default amount

     Scenario 2: Users can change the number of events they want to see
       Given: There are too few or too many search results